khasmir04/ExpressJs-Typescript-Template/README.md

 ### Installation

-You can use this template for different projects by cloning this respo.
+You can use this template for different projects by cloning this repository.

 ## Usage